 Network Connections (including web browsers)

-AES 256-bit is recommended, although AES 128-bit or higher is adequate.
-3DES has also been approved.
+AES 256-bit is recommended, although AES 128-bit or higher is acceptable.

 Desktop and Portable Computer

 Centrally-managed whole disk encryption is required to meet the 2015 Desktop and Portable Computer standard.
 3DES is no longer considered secure.

 AES is recommended at 256-bit, although AES 128-bit or higher is acceptable.